• Skip to primary navigation

 Bake for 10-12 minutes at 350 Fahrenheit or until ends are starting to brown.
 Note: if the asparagus is extra thick, it may need about 2 extra minutes in the oven.

-🥄 Kid Steps: Kids can do pretty much every step in this recipe!
+🥄 Kid Steps: Kids can do pretty much every step in this roasted asparagus with parmesan recipe!
 Specifically, kids may like to rinse, dry and cut off ends of asparagus.
 They can use their hands to break off the ends.
 Or they can snip off the ends with these cute Kuhn Rikon snippers.

 roasted asparagus in pan with panko parmesan crust